StefanoND/NWNXEE-SETUP/README.md

 # NWNXEE-SETUP
+Keep in mind that the Manjaro Section is still work in progress, I'll let you guys know when it's ready

 Thanks to mtijanic, orth, daz, Urothis, niv and all NWN/NWNX community

 Almost all content are modified/updated version of their guides